AkademiXno/Akademix-workshop/README.md

 # AkademiX workshop: OERCompBiomed
 ### Kick-off   (17-Nov-2017)

-> A hands-on workshop for experimenting with course development on the Open edX-based platform nordbiomed.akademix.no.
+> A hands-on workshop where you'll become familiar with course development on the Open edX-based platform nordbiomed.akademix.no.

 ## Agenda for the workshop

-  * **Introuction**: Briefly about the platform.
-What it is now?
-What it might become?
-What is planned for?
+  * **Introuction**: A brief description of the platform.
-  * **Hands-on**: Particpants learns how to develop a course on the AkademiX platform by solving a series of tasks with increasing complexity.
+  * **Hands-on**: Learn how to develop a course on the AkademiX platform by working through a series of tasks of increasing complexity.

 ## Introduction
-You will find the Slides from the introduction here: [Intro presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-OERCompBiomed/present_OERCompBiomed_kickoff.html) (press SPACE move forwards, ESC for an overview of the slides)
+The slides from the introduction are here: [Intro presentation](http://alexander.lundervold.com/slides/AkademiX-workshop-OERCompBiomed/present_OERCompBiomed_kickoff.html) (press SPACE move forwards, ESC for an overview of the slides)

 ## Tasks
-You should start with Task 1.
-When you have completed Tasks 1–7 you will be able to produce your own AkademiX course.
+Start with Task 1.
+When you have completed Tasks 1–7 you'll be able to produce your own AkademiX course.
-The remaining tasks addresses more advanced functionality in Open edX.
+The remaining tasks touch on more advanced functionality in Open edX.

 ## Need help?
    * Ask Akademix (Alexander, Jonas, Arvid)